SAP-samples/model-to-model-evaluation-code/README.md

 ## Getting started

 This [notebook](./notebooks/code_usage.ipynb) shows how the evaluation module can be used to obtain a model to model similarity score.
-At a first step Signavio json models will be parsed into a minimal json format following this minimal bpmn [schema](./bpmn_schema.py.)
+At a first step Signavio json models will be parsed into a minimal json format following this minimal bpmn [schema](./bpmn_schema.py.).

-Multisets will then be extracted from the minimal json and a semantic similarity score will be calculated.\
+Multisets will then be extracted from the minimal json and an overall similarity score will be calculated.\
-The similarity score is an adjusted dice or jaccard set similarity score.
+The similarity score is an adjusted dice or jaccard score.
+Additionally an adjusted precision, recall and f1 score can also be calculated.

 ## Known Issues
 No known issue.